anilkumar-padigela/flutter_chat_application/README.md

 # flutter_chat_application
-This is Chat sample chat application using flutter
+This is  sample chat application using flutter